pillmuncher/pyraxial/README.md

 All method results are *covariant under subtyping*.

-`Rect()` and `enclosures()` accept any type of iterable.
+`Rect()` and `bounding_boxes()` accept any type of iterable.
 The operators however work reliably only on sequence-like objects, but not iterators.
 If you pass an iterator as an argument, the behavior will be undefined, probably raising an exception, or worse, causing inexplicably wrong results.

 Rects can be used as a drop-in in contexts where axis-aligned rectangles are represented by 4-tuples, like e.g. Pillow's `Image.crop()` method.
 For contexts